pc2/Aurora-HLS/README.md

 The built-in flow control logic uses the programmable threshold status flags of the receiving FIFO to tell the sender side to stop transmission, when the full threshold is reached.
 The receiving side requests to start transmission again, when the empty threshold is reached.

-The distance between full and programmable full should be large enough to catch the values, which are still transmitted, so no transmissions are lost.
-The distance between empty and programmable empty should be large enough, so the FIFO does not run empty while waiting for receiving new data.
-In the test setup on Noctua2 there are a maximum of 150 transmissions, which corresponds to a FIFO depth of 75.
-If you want to verify this, you can use the test case explained in "Test the example", which checks how many transmission are occuring, after stopping the transmision.

-Experiments on our infrastrucutre have shown, that a FIFO size of 65536 bytes is necessary to prevent overflows on the receiving side, which would lead to data loss.

-The number of times the NFC module gets activated and deactivated is monitored and reported in the final output of the test run.
-Also the full signal of the RX fifo is monitored and overruns are reported, because they are leading to fatal errors.
-The numbers can also be read from the ip directly.
+The number of times the NFC module gets activated and deactivated is counted, as well as the number of transmissions occuring after stopping the transmission.
+This number needs to fit in the FIFO between the programmable full threshold and completely full.
+The full signal of the RX fifo is monitored and overruns are counted, which are happening, when there is not enough space, which leads to data loss.
+The counters can be read from the ip directly and can be used to tweak the configuration.

+Experiments on our infrastrucutre have shown, that the size of the FIFO between full and programmable full needs to be 16384 bytes, totalling 65536 bytes for the full FIFO.
+This may need to be adjusted with longer connections.
+The total size may be decreased, with the risk of performance loss.
+Either caused by too fast switching between on and off and because of less space between programmable full and programmable empty, or by stalling the transmission because of too few space between empty and programmable empty.

 ### Monitoring